rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

      The above assumes an environment with outbound connectivity to Docker Hub.

-     For an **air-gapped environment**, use the following Helm value to pull the `backup-restore-operator` image from your private registry when you install the rancher-backup Helm chart.
+     For an **air-gapped environment**, use the following Helm values to pull the `backup-restore-operator` and `kubectl` images from your private registry when you install the rancher-backup Helm chart.

      ```bash
-     --set image.repository <registry>/rancher/backup-restore-operator
+     --set image.repository <registry>/rancher/backup-restore-operator --set global.kubectl.repository=<registry>/rancher/kubectl
      ```

      :::